ibnusyawall/aex-bot/README.md

 ### Usage
 <pre>
-After scan barcode whatsapp, you can stat message with following command : !help for showing menu/command
+After scan barcode whatsapp, you can start message with following command : !help for showing menu/command
 </pre>

 ### Menu